autotelik/datashift/README.md

   finds real association 'product_properties' to send or call on the AR object

-Can import/export 'belongs_to, 'has_many' and 'has_one' associations, including assignment of multiple objects
-via either multiple columns, or via a DSL for creating multiple entries in a single (column).
+Can import 'belongs_to, 'has_many' and 'has_one' associations, including assignment of multiple objects via either multiple columns, or via single column containing multiple entries in json/HASH format.

 The DSL can also be used to define which fields to lookup associations, and assign values to other fields.